HepaGam B Prescribing Information

 There were 27 liver transplant patients who received HepaGam B and 14 retrospective untreated control patients.
 The patients in both groups were HBsAg-positive/HBeAg-negative liver transplant patients who met similar entry criteria, had similar medical history and had similar status at transplant based on MELD and/or ChildPugh-Turcotte scores.

 In the active treatment group, HepaGam B intravenous doses of 35 milliliters were initiated during transplant according to the regimen identified in Table 1 [see Dosage and Administration (2.1)].
-As a result of the targeted potency of 550 IU per milliliter at the time of manufacture [ See Dosage Forms and Strengths (3.)], the 35 milliliter doses of HepaGam B used in this study actually contained between 17,000 and 23,000 IU anti-HBs.
-These 35 milliliter doses consistently yielded anti-HBs trough levels > 500 IU per liter (99% of all anti-HBs levels were > 500 IU per liter; see (Figure 1).
-Patients received HepaGam B doses diluted with 50 mL of saline.
+As a result of the targeted potency of 550 international units per milliliter at the time of manufacture [see Dosage Forms and Strengths (3.)], the 35 milliliter doses of HepaGam B used in this study actually contained between 17,000 and 23,000 international units anti-HBs.
+These 35 milliliter doses consistently yielded anti-HBs trough levels greater than 500 international units per liter (99% of all anti-HBs levels were greater than 500 international units per liter; see Figure 1).
+Patients received HepaGam B doses diluted with 50 milliliters of saline.

 Figure 1: Frequency Histogram of Trough anti-HBs Levels more than 30 days after Transplant

-Values below the target trough were only observed in the 2 patients with HBV recurrence who had anti-HBs levels <150 IU per liter at the time of seroconversion.
+Values below the target trough were only observed in the 2 patients with HBV recurrence who had anti-HBs levels less than 150 international units per liter at the time of seroconversion.

 For the efficacy endpoint of the proportion of patients with HBV recurrence (HBsAg positive and/or HBeAg positive after 4 weeks post-OLT), a significant treatment effect was observed.
 As summarized in Table 5, HBV recurrence was seen in 2/24 or 8.3% of HepaGam B patients compared to 12/14 or 86% of retrospective untreated control patients (see Table 5).
 Two of the HepaGam B patients who died within 28 days post-transplant were excluded from all efficacy analyses, but included for safety analyses.
 The deaths were not HBV or study drug related.